DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/oracle18c/019a-mapping-one-to-one.markdown

 ---
 layout: post
-title: "One To One Mapping Tables"
+title: "One To One Relationship Tables"
 lang: oracle18c
 categories:
 - RDBMS